 Defense Minister Ursula von der Leyen has pledged a greater role for Germany in international crisis fighting, marking a shift for post-World War II Germany which has long been reluctant to send troops abroad for combat missions.

 According to press reports on Tuesday, relying on government sources, the German MoD is preparing a steep increase in investment in weapons and material over the coming years.
-The plan is to spend bln €130 billion (US $140.6 billion) until 2030 on equipment and research and development.
+The plan is to spend bln €130 billion (US $140.6 billion) until Euro till 2030 on equipment and research and development. r&d.

-While the MoD did not comment, Tobias Linder, MP for the Green Party in the Bundestag and member of the budget committee, said this means an extra €50 in that period and the cancellation of caps for main weapon systems that were introduced by von der Leyen`s predecessor.
+While the MoD did not comment, denied any comments, Tobias Linder, MP for the Green Party in the Bundestag and member of the budget committee, said reckons that this means an extra bln €50 Euros in that period and the cancellation of caps for main weapon systems that were introduced by von der Leyen`s predecessor.

-Lindner said the MoD should solve the current problems of low equipment availability rates and poor maintenance before buying new weapons, while the procurement organization is hampered by inefficiencies and management problems.
+Lindner said critizises that the MoD should first solve the current problems of low equipment availability rates and poor maintenance before starting to buying new weapons, while the procurement organization is hampered by inefficiencies and management problems.

 German lawmakers in December authorized the deployment of up to 1,200 personnel for the operation, which also includes an A310 aerial refuelling plane and a frigate to help guard the French aircraft carrier Charles de Gaulle in the Mediterranean.